 This Portobello Mushroom Steak recipe makes a delicious vegan steak that is incredibly easy to whip up.
-Make this vegan steak and potatoes recipe for any night of the week!
+You can make this vegan steak and potatoes recipe any night of the week!

-These juicy, seasoned Portobello steaks are baked with asparagus and then paired with vegan mashed potatoes.
+These juicy, seasoned portobello steaks are baked with asparagus and then paired with vegan mashed potatoes.
 Serve them alongside a crisp green salad and some homemade lemonade.
 You could also serve them with some rice and green beans.

 There are so many delicious options for meatless dinners!
 Lately I've been loving these Vegan Sloppy Joes, this Lentil Shepherd's Pie, and these Tofu Enchiladas with Sweet Potato in Mole Sauce.
 But, I think these Portobello Mushroom Steaks are turning into my new favorite!